Standard atomic weight: Naming controversy

 It could be added that atomic weight is often not truly "atomic" either, as it does not correspond to the property of any individual atom.
 The same argument could be made against "relative atomic mass" used in this sense.

 Published values

-IUPAC publishes one formal value for each stable element, called the standard atomic weight.
-Any updates are published biannually (in uneven years).
-In 2015, the atomic weight of ytterbium was updated.
-Per 2017, 14 atomic weights were changed, including argon changing from single number to interval value.
+IUPAC, through its Commission on Isotopic Abundances and Atomic Weights (CIAAW), publishes a formal value, called the standard atomic weight for each element that has at least one stable isotope or a well-characterised terrestrial isotopic composition.
+Updates are made only when justified by new high-precision measurements; they are no longer issued on a fixed biennial schedule.
+The most recent revisions (January 2025) affected three elements: gadolinium, lutetium, and zirconium.